Eldern45/ResTool/README.md

 - Loads session from localStorage on mount (`restool-session-{taskId}`)
 - Saves to localStorage on every mutation via `sync()`
 - Exposes: `{ state, resolve, undo, redo, canRedo, reset, constants }`
-- `canRedo` is tracked as separate `useState` (not derived from session) for reactivity
+- `canRedo` is tracked as a separate `useState` (not derived from the session) for reactivity

 ### `src/components/layout/Header.tsx`
-Top navigation bar.
-In workbench mode (`workbenchMode` prop) shows Undo/Redo/Reset buttons.
+Top navigation bar with three tabs (Exercises, Workbench, Guide); the active tab is derived from the current path.
+In workbench mode (`workbenchMode` prop), the bar additionally shows Undo, Redo, and Reset controls.
 Props: `workbenchMode?`, `onUndo?`, `onRedo?`, `onReset?`, `canUndo?`, `canRedo?`

 ### `src/components/exercises/`
 - `ExercisesPage.tsx` — task list page with "Load Exercise" button
 - `ExerciseTable.tsx` — renders task rows, status badges, links to workbench
 - `StatusBadge.tsx` — colored badge for `not-started` / `in-progress` / `solved`
-- `LoadExerciseModal.tsx` — drag-and-drop JSON import modal; validates + calls `addTask`
+- `LoadExerciseModal.tsx` — drag-and-drop JSON import modal; validates and calls `addTask`

 ### `src/components/workbench/`
 - `WorkbenchPage.tsx` — route component.
 Resolves `taskId` param, wires up `useProofSession`, renders fixed-width KB panel (450px) + flex workbench
 - `WorkbenchPanel.tsx` — main resolution form.
 Manages MGU bindings, resolvent input, error/hint state.
-Calls `diagnoseStep` on failed submit
+Calls `diagnoseStep` on failed submit.
+Renders an inline `¬` insertion button (`CharBtn`) immediately to the left of the resolvent input; the button is revealed on hover
 - `KnowledgeBase.tsx` — left panel showing all clauses (initial + derived); click to select for resolution
 - `ClauseCard.tsx` — single clause card with selection state
-- `ParentSlot.tsx` — placeholder card showing selected parent clause
+- `ParentSlot.tsx` — placeholder card showing the selected parent clause
-- `MguInput.tsx` — multi-binding MGU input with + button and comma shortcut
+- `MguInput.tsx` — multi-binding MGU input with `+` button and comma shortcut.
+Each binding row carries an inline `←` insertion button (`CharBtn` is defined inside this file); the button is revealed on hover of its row
-- `SmartInput.tsx` — smart text input: auto-`()` on uppercase (predicate mode), auto-close `(`, `-` → `~`
+- `SmartInput.tsx` — text input with keystroke-time rewrites: `-` and `~` → `¬`, `/` → `←` (in MGU fields), `(` auto-closes to `()`.
+Exposes an imperative `insertChar(char: string)` method on its forwarded ref; `CharBtn` calls it to insert the symbol at the saved cursor position without losing focus
-- `HintPopover.tsx` — amber hint panel shown below error when user clicks `?`.
+- `HintPopover.tsx` — amber hint panel shown below the error when the user clicks `?`.
 Progressive 2–3 level reveal with "Fill MGUs" / "Fill Resolvent" buttons

+### `src/components/guide/`
+- `GuidePage.tsx` — static guide page reachable from the Guide link in the header.
+Renders three sections (Goal, How to use the tool, A bit of theory) via local presentational helpers (`Section`, `Subsection`, `Code`, `Callout`, `Anchor`).
+The component is stateless and depends only on `react-router-dom` for in-page navigation

 ## Key Concepts